openeuropa/oe_corporate_blocks/README.md

 #### Upgrade from 1.x to 2.x

-Note that the following elements are deprecated after upgrading from 1.x to 2.x:

-- `Site Switcher` block and the permission `configure site switcher block`
+`Site Switcher` block has been removed.

 ## Contributing